tomatolog/manticore/docs/8_sphinxql_reference/list_of_sphinxql_reserved_keywords.rst

-List of SphinxQL reserved keywords
+List of ManticoreQL reserved keywords
 ----------------------------------

-A complete alphabetical list of keywords that are currently reserved in SphinxQL syntax (and therefore can not be used as identifiers).
+A complete alphabetical list of keywords that are currently reserved in ManticoreQL syntax (and therefore can not be used as identifiers).

 ::